 Along with the Dark Mode, macOS Mojave also rolled out Dynamic Desktop for macOS.
-This feature lets you use a wallpaper which can change with time of your location.
+Dynamic Desktop lets you use a wallpaper which can change with time of your location.
 Also called as time-shifting desktops that match the hour of the day wherever you are.
 In this guide, we will share how you can enable Dynamic Desktop in macOS Mojave on your MacBook.

 How to enable Dynamic Desktop in macOS Mojave

-While Dark Mode is very popular, Dynamic Desktop has its own charm.
-It’s very impressive to see how the image of the Mojave desert changes the shadow based on sunrise and sunset, and especially how beautiful it looks at night.
+While Dark Mode is very popular, Dynamic Desktop has its charm.
+It’s awe-inspiring to see how the image of the Mojave desert changes the shadow based on sunrise and sunset, and exceptionally how beautiful it looks at night.

 The option is also available for the first time when you install or upgrade your Mac to Mojave.
 It offers you to choose between Dark, Light and Dynamic mode as soon as you log in to your account.
 Follow the steps below to enable Dynamic Desktop on your MacBook if you have skipped it earlier.